lrothack/dev-ops/README.md

    # Switch back to your system environment
    deactivate

-   # Create a test environment and activate it
+   # Create a test environment outside the development directory and activate it
+   cd ..
    python3 -m venv venv_test
    source venv_test/bin/activate

    # Install package into fresh environment
-   pip install dist/sampleproject-0.1-py3-none-any.whl
+   pip install dev-ops/dist/sampleproject-0.1-py3-none-any.whl
    ```

 3. Test the installed application:
    ```
-   entrypoint --help
+   sampleproject --help
    ```
    Notes:
-    - The executable has the generic name `entrypoint` since this script will
+    - `setup.py` also defines an executable with the generic name `entrypoint`.
+This script will
       will directly be mapped to the entry point for `docker run` (see below).
     - Additional executables with more specific name can be defined in `setup.py`.